Last update: 2 months ago

 - Once you have removed the stain, lightly clean the leather with a damp cloth.

 - Following this, use a clean rag or towel to dry the leather.
+Using alcohol can dry the leather, so apply a leather conditioner after you are done with the cleaning.

 - Mix equal parts of distilled water and rubbing alcohol.